-Parenting Skills program provides counseling and parent aide services for individuals and families who are in the process of investigation or resolution of issues related to CPS involvement.
-Counseling and Parent Aide Services are two separate programs, contracted through CPS.
+Parenting Skills program provides counseling and parent aide services for individuals and families who are in the process of investigation or resolution of issues related to DCS involvement.
+Counseling and Parent Aide Services are two separate programs, contracted through DCS.

 Counselors are either PH.D. or Master’s level therapists.
 Their services are provided in our Tempe office.
 All counselors have a minimum of 24 hours of training on clinical issues per year.
 They are either licensed or participate in weekly supervision with a certified professional counselor.

 Parent Aides are either Bachelor’s level or experienced technicians.
-All parent aides receive 30 hours of CPS directed training.
-They work with families in the Parenting Skills office, in the CPS office or in client homes.
+All parent aides receive 30 hours of DCS directed training.
+They work with families in the Parenting Skills office, in the DCS office or in client homes.

 Parent aides often transport children to visits with their families and create progress notes about the nature of the parent-child interaction.
 They also assist families in identifying and accessing community resources in order to ameliorate the conditions that contribute to families living apart.